 To be kind and helpful

 The Beaver Scout Motto is:

-Uniform can be purchased from the National Schoolwear Centre located at 99-101 Stafford Street, Hanley, Stoke-On-Trent, ST1 1LS (opposite Go Outdoors) Tel: 01782 272991 or online from ScoutShop
+Uniform can be purchased from the National Schoolwear Centre located at 99-101 Stafford Street, Hanley, Stoke-On-Trent, ST1 1LS (opposite the old Go Outdoors) Tel: 01782 272991 or online from ScoutShop

 Beaver Leader : Deana Welsh